Brockers: Rams motivated when comeback fell short in Buffalo

 The Rams (2-1) rallied from a 25-point deficit midway through the third quarter and were one play away from stealing a win before that fourth-down flag went against Darious Williams with 21 seconds to play.
 Buffalo scored on the next snap.

-Los Angeles still doesn’t like the call, particularly because of how late the flag was thrown, according to Brockers.
-But the Rams had done enough damage to their own hopes — including giving up a 17-yard completion on third-and-5 right before that penalty — to realize they had no right to think one call decided their fate.
+The Rams didn’t like the call, particularly because of how late the flag was thrown, according to Brockers.
+But the Rams had done enough damage to their own hopes — including giving up a 17-yard completion on third-and-25 right before that penalty — to realize they had no right to think one call decided their fate.

-“Real frustrating,” Aaron Donald said.
-“It was a fourth-down play.
-You think you’re off the field.
-But things happen.
-We’ve just got to fix things and play better.”
+“That’s not something that I’m going to dwell on,” coach Sean McVay said Monday of the pass interference call.
+“The reality is that it never comes down to one play.
+You’re not going to get me to make an excuse about that.”

 That team-wide maturity is exactly what Brockers liked about the first loss of the season.
 The Rams are frustrated about not being perfect, and it will motivate them.